How to Unlock the Netgear MR7400 / Nighthawk M7 Pro 5G Router (2026 Guide)

 Netgear Nighthawk M7 Pro MR7400 5G mobile router with AT&T branding showing touchscreen home menu

-The Netgear MR7400 — sold as the Nighthawk M7 Pro in many markets — is one of the most powerful 5G mobile routers on the market today.
-Released as a flagship to replace the popular MR1100 (M1) and MR2100 (M2) lineup, the MR7400 brings 5G Sub-6 + mmWave, Wi-Fi 6E, and dual SIM to a portable hotspot form factor.
+The Netgear MR7400 — sold as the Nighthawk M7 Pro in many markets — is a flagship 5G mobile router that replaced the long-running MR1100 (M1) and MR2100 (M2) lineup.
+It supports 5G Sub-6 + mmWave, Wi-Fi 6E, and dual SIM in a portable hotspot form factor.

 Services We Offer for the MR7400